agormp/sumt/README.md

 * Output:
 	* File containing consensus tree with clade support values (= frequency of bipartition in input trees)
 	* The file also contains a second consensus tree where branch labels = bipartition IDs, which can be used for interpreting bipartition file below.
 	* File containing list of bipartitions present in input trees, along with mean and variance of corresponding branch lengths.
-Thi list includes both bipartitions that correspond to branches in consensus tree, and bipartitions not included in that tree (typically because their frequency was below 50%).
+This list includes both bipartitions that correspond to branches in consensus tree, and bipartitions not included in consensus (typically because their frequency was below 50%).
 	* (Optionally) File containing list of observed tree topologies with posterior and cumulated probabilities
 	* (Optionally) Progress indication is written to screen
 * Optimized for speed and memory usage: